JonathanYiv/jonathanyiv.github.io/about.md

 I want to be a software engineer.

+I am a team player.

 I will work hard.
 I will learn whatever I need to learn.
-I will whatever roles I need to fill.
+I will fill whatever roles I need to fill.

 I will be the guy that gets it done.